a740g/Libxmp-64/README.md

 ## Important note

-- Due to a bug in some versions of QB64 (v2.0.2 and lower) and QB64-PE (v0.8.2 and lower), it fails to link static libraries on Windows.
-This has been fixed in [QB64-PE v3.0.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases/).
-See [issue # 122](https://github.com/QB64-Phoenix-Edition/QB64pe/issues/112) and this [Discord thread](https://discord.com/channels/975381912350752819/975383819848912926/985214420487655454).
+- This uses new features introduced in [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with QB64.

-- IT, XM, S3M & MOD support is built into [QB64-PE v3.1.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases/).
-The [miniaudio](https://miniaud.io/) backend in this version of OB64-PE uses [Libxmp-lite](https://github.com/libxmp/libxmp/tree/master/lite).
-So, this is not required with versions of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases/) >= v3.1.0 with the default `miniaudio` backend selected.
-Using it anyway will cause the library to link to the QB64-PE built-in `libxmp-lite`.
+- IT, XM, S3M & MOD support is built into [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases/).
+The [miniaudio](https://miniaud.io/) backend in OB64-PE uses [Libxmp-lite](https://github.com/libxmp/libxmp/tree/master/lite).
+So, this is not technically not required.
+Using it anyway will cause the library to link against QB64-PE's built-in `libxmp-lite`.
 To work around this, use `libxmp.dll` instead.
 See [this](https://github.com/a740g/QB64-LibXMPLite/blob/main/XMPlayer.bas#L9).